 Adriana P. Brinckle lived at the Pennsylvania State Lunatic Hospital in Harrisburg for twenty eight years.
 The only thing was, she was not insane.
 And she never had been.
 Rather, a small financial mistake and her family’s large sense of pride propelled her towards the asylum.

-In 1857, she bought furniture on credit for a house she was renting in Philadelphia, and when she moved to a smaller house later that year sold the furniture before it was fully paid for.
+In 1857, she bought furniture on credit for a house she was renting in Philadelphia, later that year she moved to a smaller house and sold the furniture before it was fully paid for.
 When the dealer found out he had a conniption and took Brinckle to court.
 Rather than bear the shame of his daughter being in court and likely serving a brief jail sentence, her father had her declared insane and institutionalized in Harrisburg.

 Brinckle was one of the first women admitted to the hospital, the thirteenth in fact.
 But she remained there long after most of her peers.
 After her father died just four years later Brinckle became trapped at Harrisburg.
 With no one to advocate for her release it wasn’t until the Pennsylvania Committee on Lunacy reviewed her case in 1884 that officials determined she had been sane all along and must be released.